jorgeeazr14/stryBoy/README.md

 ## I'm a Student, Musician, Maker and Developer!!

-- 🔭 Peruvian student on Electronic Engineering at UNMSM
+- 🔭 Peruvian Electronic Engineering student at UNMSM
 - 🌱 I’m currently working on audio digital signal processing
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Finish my university thesis